 We all have been told real estate is a great hedge against inflation, especially multi-family real estate.
 But have you ever wondered why that is?
-Or perhaps you have read the articles but have not met anyone in your personal life who invests in multi-family syndications, so you just don’t feel like you have all the information you need to be convinced.
+Or perhaps you have read the articles, but have not met anyone in your personal life who invests in multi-family syndications.
+This may leave you feeling like you don’t have all the information you need to be convinced.
 Guess what, you’re not alone.
-It seems the more people we meet and talk to about investing, the more we are told investors are interested in getting into these investments, but just don’t know exactly how or who to invest with.
+It seems the more people we meet and talk to about passive investing, the more we are told investors are interested in getting into these investments, but they don’t know exactly how or who to invest with.
 For that reason, we’d like to review just exactly why multi-family syndications are a beneficial piece of your investment portfolio.

 Inflation is the decline in purchasing power of a given currency over time.
-On a more relatable level, it’s the measure of the rise in the cost of living and has become a significant concern in recent months.
+On a more relatable level, it’s the measure of the rise in the cost of living.
+This has become a significant concern in recent months.
 The decreasing value of currency requires more dollars to purchase a given good or service.

 Let’s take a look at a couple of examples: